List of Darling in the Franxx characters: APE

 The chairman of APE.
 He is the leader of Seven Sages and is publicly regarded as a god.
 All of humanity is loyal and obedient towards him, but fear him due to the severe consequences should any rule of APE’s be broken.
 He oversees the development and actions of all the parasites, and all decisions related to their health and upbringing are left up to him.
-He is later revealed to be the leader of an alien race known as VIRM, which invaded Earth many eons ago.
+He is later revealed to be the leader of an alien race known as VIRM, the true antagonists of the series which invaded Earth many eons ago.
 To overthrow the Klaxosaur Princess and kill the parasites, he sends VIRM to try to destroy them and absorb their souls.
 Papa goes as far as to demand the surviving members of humanity to merge with VIRM to eliminate further discrimination and hatred, but everyone rejects this.
 He is seemingly destroyed when Strelizia True Apus destroys VIRM's fleet near Mars, but returns in the final episode near VIRM's home planet, using his powers to disrupt Hiro's connection with Zero Two.
 VIRM loses the battle and their planet is destroyed, releasing the souls assimilated into VIRM throughout time to return to their bodies.
 However, Papa and the Vice Chairman survive and vow that VIRM will return one day at the peak of evolution.